PowerShell/PowerShell-RFC/RFC0000-RFC-Process.md

 v1.4 - 3-31-2017 - Revised the RFC process to leverage pull requests for comments instead of issues.
 Continued cleanup of language and formatting.

+v2.0 - 1-12-2021 - Updated process to leverage draft PRs and Working Groups (WGs) instead of folders.